Xilinx/Vitis_Accel_Examples/cpp_kernels/dataflow_stream/details.md

 This example explains how `#pragma HLS dataflow` can be used to implement task level parallelism using `HLS Stream` datatype.

-If the data stored in the array is consumed or produced in a sequential manner, a more efficient communication mechanism is to use streaming data as specified by the `STREAM` pragma, where FIFOs are used instead of RAMs.
+Usually data stored in the array is consumed or produced in a sequential manner, a more efficient communication mechanism is to use streaming data as specified by the `STREAM` pragma, where FIFOs are used instead of RAMs.
 Depth of `FIFO` can be specified by `depth` option in the pragma.